 When you first arrive at the dive centre and they hand you all the paperwork, you get to see all of the criteria for becoming a divemaster laid out in black and white.
 There’s a lot to get through, including theory, course assists, stamina tests, briefings, guiding, mapping, rescue and search recovery scenarios, as well as the final, dreaded stress test.

 Don’t panic.
 This is the reason most dive centres suggest you spread the course out over 6 to 8 weeks.
 This is actually ample time to do everything.
 In fact, after a few weeks, the pace often slows and you might even have days when you feel restless because all you’re doing is fine-tuning skills rather than ticking off requirements for your qualification.
-Your instructors will know what you need to accomplish and by when, and they’ll make sure you fit everything in, with contingency for unforeseen holdups.
+Your instructors will know what you need to accomplish and by when, and they’ll make sure you fit everything in, with a contingency for unforeseen holdups.

 Reality?
 While there is a lot to learn, your instructor will help pace it out to make it fully manageable.